smathot/pythontutorials/content/pages/iterables.md

 ## Iterables, order, and mutability

 In Python, an *iterable* object is a collection of elements that you can loop (or *iterate*) through one element at a time.
-There are many kinds of iterable objects, and they differ in many ways, including in order and mutability:
+Simply put, an iterable is a list-like object.
+There are many kinds of iterable objects, and they differ in many ways, including whether they are ordered and mutable:

 - An iterable object is *ordered* if you can retrieve its elements in a *predictable order*
 - An iterable object is *mutable* if you can change which elements it contains